qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Additionally if your nozzle is dirty and/or covered in melted filament this may also be causing bad end stop detection.

-I have found that inadequate torquing of the nozzle at a high temperature, dirty leads screws and/or nozzle is the primary cause of unreliable/inconsistent results.
+I have found that inadequate torquing of the nozzle at a high temperature, dirty leads screws and/or nozzle, and poorly maintained nozzle cleaning hardware are the primary cause of unreliable/inconsistent results.

 Additionally, it's been reported that various after-market nozzles and hotends for the Qidi Plus4 are poorly sized, ill-fitting, and/or do not hold the nozzles or the heated portion of the hotend steady.
 If you are using after-market hotend parts, it would